jwasham/computer-science-flash-cards/README.md

 ---

-## How to run it
+## How to run it on a server

 1. Clone project to a directory on your web server.
 1. Edit the config.txt file.
+Change the secret key, username and password.
 The username and password will be the login for your site.
 There is only one user - you.
 1. Follow this long tutorial to get Flask running.
 It was way more work than it should be: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04